 |Ounce||Chinese Yuan||Chinese Yuan||Ounce|

 China is become the largest gold producer in the worldwide since 2007.
-Gold production is throughout the country, mainly concentrated in Shandong, Henan, Jiangxi, Fujian, Yunnan, etc. China also is the top consumer of gold - the Chinese love to store gold to keep their value and love to wear the gold jewelry.
-China's official gold holdings are 1,054.1 ton.
+Gold is throughout the country, mainly concentrated in Shandong, Henan, Jiangxi, Fujian, Yunnan, etc. China also is the world's top consumer of gold - Chinese people love to store gold for keeping their value and love to wear the gold jewelry for adorning themselves.
+The Chinese official gold holdings are 1,054.1 ton.

 Trading hours: 9:00 AM - 11:30 AM; 1:30 PM - 3:00 PM; 9:00 PM - 2:30 AM